zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
 To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).

-### Task 1: Restore and configure the ContosoInsurance database on the SqlServer2008 VM
+### Task 1: Configure the ContosoInsurance database on the SqlServer2008 VM

-Before you begin the assessment, you need to restore a copy of the `ContosoInsurance` database in your SQL Server 2008 R2 instance.
-In this task, you will create an RDP connection to the SqlServer2008 VM and then restore the `ContosoInsurance` database onto the SQL Server 2008 R2 instance using a backup provided by Contoso, Ltd.
+Before you begin the assessment, you need to configure the `ContosoInsurance` database in your SQL Server 2008 R2 instance.
+In this task, you execute a SQL script against the `ContosoInsurance` database onto the SQL Server 2008 R2 instance.

 > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2 which may affect some users.
 This issue presents itself as very small, hard to read text on the screen.
 The workaround for this is to use a second monitor for the RDP display, which should allow you to scale up the resolution to make the text larger.